craignicholson/kali/README.md

 $chmod +x xfcet.sh
 $ sudo ./xfce4.sh

-We trust you have received the usual lecture from the local System Administrator.
-It usually boils down to these three things:

-    #1) Respect the privacy of others.
-    #2) Think before you type.
-    #3) With great power comes great responsibility.

 [+] Installing XFCE4, this will take a while
 Get:1 http://archive-7.kali.org/kali kali-rolling InRelease [30.5 kB]
 Get:2 http://archive-7.kali.org/kali kali-rolling/main amd64 Packages [16.0 MB]